actions/setup-python/docs/advanced-usage.md

 # Using python-version-file input

-`setup-python` action can read Python/PyPy version from a version file. `python-version-file` input is used for specifying the path to the version file.
+`setup-python` action can read Python or PyPy version from a version file. `python-version-file` input is used for specifying the path to the version file.
 If the file that was supplied to `python-version-file` input doesn't exist, the action will fail with error.

 >In case both `python-version` and `python-version-file` inputs are supplied, the `python-version-file` input will be ignored due to its lower priority.